Ranking Man Utd’s 29 transfers under Ed Woodward from worst to best

 After a slow start, the Armenian showed glimpses of his quality but fell out of favour and joined Arsenal in January 2018 as part of the swap deal for Alexis Sanchez.

-Like a lot of players on this list, Lukaku has been OK on the whole but just hasn’t lived up to expectations that came with his potential and transfer fee.
+Like a lot of players on this list, Lukaku was OK on the whole but didn’t quite live up to expectations that came with his potential and transfer fee.

-His first campaign at United yielded a not-bad 27 goals in all competitions, but that dropped to 15 in 2018-19, with Ole Gunnar Solskjaer often leaving him out following his appointment and all the noises suggest the Belgian will be allowed to leave in the summer.
+His first campaign at United yielded a healthy 27 goals in all competitions, but that dropped to 15 in 2018-19, with Ole Gunnar Solskjaer often leaving him out following his appointment.

 14. Luke Shaw – £27m